 According to Miller and Mork (2013), big data analytics means a value chain from data to decisions through a series of processes, including data discovery, data integration, and data exploitation.
 These data processes are not new to software systems.
 However, how to integrate them to support the aforementioned features in a big data analytics environment is a new challenge.
 In this research, we choose the multi-agent paradigm.
 The key to the design is to separate data from behavior.
 Each behavior is addressed by a group of agents.
 The data and data-transfer contracts then become the primary organizing constructs.
 With controlled data relations and timing, the system can then be built from independent agents with loosely coupled behaviors.
 This data-driven design technique is naturally supported by the data distribution service specification, which is a standard from the object management group.
 The system architecture is shown in Figure 1.
 Triangles represent intelligent agents.
 The solid triangles are the administrators in a group of agents.
-Administrator agents attempt to create and manage other agents involved in a certain task.
-A group of agents that share the same goal base is called an agent platform.
+Administrator agents that share the same goal base is called an agent platform.